p0dalirius/AccountShadowTakeover/README.md

 A python script to automatically add a KeyCredentialLink to newly created users, by quickly connecting to them with default credentials.

+⚠️ The idea is fun, but does not work for now.
+Maybe one day with a weird technique to allow a user to write its own `msDS-KeyCredentialLink` attribute.

 ## Features